SpaceEngineer0/harold/README.md

 It can flip a coin, tell a joke, or play rock paper scissors.

-Open this repository with something like *vscode* and type `node .` in the terminal.
-The bot will be ready in a second.
+Insert your bot token in the `config.json` file, then type `node .` in the terminal.
+The bot will be ready in a few seconds.

 ## commands